 The technology of using drones is a step towards giving support to partner countries in fighting against terrorist activities and not causing ground forces.
 Others, for instance, Gardiner and Carafano, explain that there are many different reasons that the United States ought not to cause ground forces in the continent Africa.
 As there is a need to fight al-Qaeda and its partner terrorists, dispatching ground forces in North Africa could create more misunderstandings among the indigenous people, which would be unpopular.
 Due to these, giving ISR and giving logistical aid to the forces of Africa, together with the French found in Mali, through the use of drones which are how to fight against terrorism without having to dispatch large-scale number of ground forces in a similar way as the civil strife in countries like Afghanistan and in Iraq.

-Moreover, as discussed by Singer, the idea of relying on drones to acquire strategic objectives, might be accompanied with more costs than if a much more decisive force, that is, ground forces, were to be used initially.
+Moreover, as discussed by Singer (date), the idea of relying on drones to acquire strategic objectives, might be accompanied with more costs than if a much more decisive force, that is, ground forces, were to be used initially.
 This means that ground forces may have the ability to acquire their military goals in a shorter while compared to through the use of a series of drones to strike.
 In addition, the too much reliance on the tactical roles played by UAVs because these UAVs are easier to use, may come dangerously close to knowing the strategy.
 The essential point is that the UAVs in Africa, at first sight, is a cheaper alternative to the use of ground forces, although when there is a call for strategic objectives for a different element of the national power of America, the United States ought to be ready to cause the required military support level according to the interest of long-term stability.

 Despite all that, training will not go for long.
 According to Stephen Metz, “solving root causes is certainly easier with insurgent leaders and cadre out of the way.”
 To get this, the United States has given instances of trusting the responsibility of leaning to drone strikes.
 For certainty, between 1992 and 2008, the United States involved in not less than 32 interventions that were armed in Africa.